jpmml/jpmml-sklearn/README.md

 ### The Python side of operations

-Load data to a `pandas.DataFrame` object:
+Loading data to a `pandas.DataFrame` object:

 ```python
 import pandas